A mixed finite element method with piecewise linear elements for the biharmonic equation on surfaces: Acknowledgments

 \section{Acknowledgments}

 We thank Prof. Qiang Du for insightful discussion on the topic of finite elements for curved surfaces.
-We thank Henrique Maia and Anne Fleming for proofreading.
+We thank Abhishek Madan, Derek Liu, Henrique Maia and Anne Fleming for proofreading.

 This work is supported by the NSF under awards CCF-17-17268 and IIS-17-17178.
+This work is supported by the Swiss National Science Foundation's Early Postdoc.Mobility fellowship.
 This work is partially supported by the Canada Research Chairs Program and the Fields Centre for Quantitative Analysis and Modeling.
 This work is partially supported by the DFG project 282535003: Geometric curvature functionals: energy landscape and discrete methods. \\